Brzozova/Brzozova/README.md

 # Hello there!
 I'm Kate.

-* 🌐 DevSecOps Engineer - securing IT infrastructure in a Swedish company
+* 🌐 Currently: DevOps/DevSecOps Engineer
-* 💭 DevSecOps, SysOps, Cloud Engineer, Network & Linux Admin
+* 💭 Previously: SysOps, Cloud Engineer, Linux Admin
 * 🇵🇱 From Poland
 * 😁 Nice to meet you!